mainwms/prompt-codex/README.md

 > Full docs and demo GIF arriving this week.

-Screenshots & Demo GIF (placeholders)
-When ready, add images to docs/images/ and they will appear here.
 ## Screenshots & Demo GIF (placeholders)
 When ready, add images to docs/images/ and they will appear here.